meowment/testnet_tutorial/coreum/README.md

 ```

 ### Create validator
-Before creating validator please make sure that you have at least 1 heart (1 heart is equal to 1000000 uheart) and your node is synchronized
+Before creating validator please make sure that you have at least 20000core (1 core is equal to 20000000000utestcore) and your node is synchronized

 To check your wallet balance:
 ```